The issue of wet wipes clogging sewerage systems has been a growing issue in recent years as this grocery category has become more popular.

 Entitled ‘Avoid a flood – think before you flush’, it was distributed as part of waterways brochures to schools and via social media.

-All our member companies are aware that if their wipes are sold as being “flushable” – that they dissolve in water after being flushed – then by law they have to be able to substantiate such claims, and we know that our members do this.
+All FGC’s member companies are aware that if their wipes are sold as being “flushable” – that they dissolve in water after being flushed – then by law they have to be able to substantiate such claims, and we know that our members adhere to this.

 Companies that make wipes have reviewed their messages on packs about usage – both flushable and non-flushable – to make sure they are as clear and informative as possible.